willia4/chip-experiments/auto_pinger/README.md

 [I noticed that my CHIP would become inaccessible to my Mac][forum] until the CHIP pinged the Mac.
 I needed a way to automate this without having terminal access to the CHIP itself (since it was inaccessible).
 I decided to make it complicated.

-This utility allows you to assign a GPIO button the task of pinging an arbitrary computer.
+This utility allows you to assign a GPIO button the task of pinging an arbitrary computer, or it can ping a computer every `n` seconds, or it can do both.

 It can also pulse an LED to indicate that it's performing the ping.